-The bill would require the division regulatory authorities to work in conjunction with law enforcement entities throughout the state to implement and enforce the rules and regulations regarding medical cannabis and to take appropriate action against businesses and individuals that fail to comply with the law.
+The bill would require the regulatory authorities to work in conjunction with law enforcement entities throughout the state to implement and enforce the rules and regulations regarding medical cannabis and to take appropriate action against businesses and individuals that fail to comply with the law.

-The bill would authorize the director of the division, any regulatory authority, and prescribed local entities, to bring an action to enjoin violations.
-The bill would require the division regulatory authority to establish a digital database and to allow on its Internet Web site to permit state and local law enforcement agencies to verify licenses.
+The bill would authorize the director of any regulatory authority, and prescribed local entities, to bring an action to enjoin violations.
+The bill would require the regulatory authority to establish a digital database and to permit state and local law enforcement agencies to verify licenses.